equinor/opc-ua-information-models/equipment-scd/README.md

 There are always room for improvement:

 * Ideally, the IEC PAS 63131 SCD function block types should be separated into a namespace that is independent of the ISA-95 OPC UA companion specification.
-We encourgage the community to further improve this and share back.
+We encourage the community to further improve this and share back.